 - Investigation begins

-- The investigators meet with the parties and witnesses individually, collect any additional relevant evidence, and possibly conduct follow-up meetings with the parties.
+- The investigators meet with the parties and possibly witnesses, individually, collect any relevant evidence, and possibly conduct follow-up meetings with the parties.

 - The Complainant, Respondent, and witnesses will have the right to present information to the investigator, including the opportunity to provide questions to the investigator to be asked of the other parties or witnesses.